cloudfoundry/cf-networking-release/src/example-apps/eureka/README.md

 ## More Details

-These properties are set to have the `euerka-client` register with it's IP
+These properties are set to have the `backend` register with it's IP
 address:

 - `spring.cloud.inetutils.preferredNetworks`